syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Editing.md

 ---
 layout: post
-title: Editing of GridControl for Syncfusion Essential Windows Forms
+title: Editing in Windows Forms Grid Control | Syncfusion
-description: This section explains on how to edit cells and cell types in GridControl.
+description: Learn about Editing support in Syncfusion Windows Forms Grid Control, its elements and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---
-# Editing
+# Editing in Windows Forms Grid Control

 GridControl provides editing support for normal cells and also for all the cell types that are existing in it accordingly.
 For changing the editing behavior make use of the [ActivateCurrentCellBehavior](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_ActivateCurrentCellBehavior) property.
 This property will decide whether to edit the cells using single click or double click or disable editing.